 Robert has focused his career on exploring cutting-edge research topics and novel yet poorly understood phenomena related to Information Systems.
 Currently, his main area of interest is Digital Transformation, which is related also to Digital Business Strategy, Digital Innovation, Consumerization of IT, Organizational Ambidexterity, Managing Strategic Paradoxes, Competing Institutional Logics, and Designing Organizations and Systems for Human-Machine Symbiosis.
 Robert works on these and other topics through engaged scholarship and collaborative researcher-practitioner relationships in a variety of business domains and sectors in which the impact of new digital technology is potentially disruptive.
 Of particular interest, currently, are the financial services, automotive, and healthcare domains.
 Robert’s work is inspired by the idea of having a positive and lasting impact through his research and creating synergies among the various types of research, teaching, and consulting activities across multiple contexts and geographies.

-His research has appeared in the very top-tier journals in the field of Information Systems, viz., Management Information Systems Quarterly and Information Systems Research.
-In addition, his work has appeared in a variety of other leading journals such as European Journal of Information Systems, Information Systems Frontiers, and Information Technology and People.
-Furthermore, he regularly presents his latest research at the top conferences in the field, including the International Conference on Information Systems.
+Robert’s research is presented regularly at top-tier conferences, including the yearly International Conference on Information Systems.
+His work has appeared in the top-tier journals of the Information Systems discipline, including Management Information Systems Quarterly and Information Systems Research.
+He has also published parts of his work in other journals, including European Journal of Information Systems, Information Systems Frontiers, and Information Technology and People.